Microsoft Azure Stack troubleshooting

-You must first add a Windows Server image and gallery item before deploying VMs in Azure Stack.
+A Windows Server image and gallery item must be added before deploying VMs in Azure Stack.

 After restarting my Azure Stack host, some VMs may not automatically start.

 After rebooting your host, you may notice Azure Stack services are not immediately available.
 This is because Azure Stack infrastructure VMs and RPs take a little bit to check consistency, but will eventually start automatically.

 You may also notice that tenant VMs don't automatically start after a reboot of the Azure Stack development kit host.
 This is a known issue, and just requires a few manual steps to bring them online:

 - On the Azure Stack development kit host, start Failover Cluster Manager from the Start Menu.

 - Select the cluster S-Cluster.azurestack.local.

 - Select Roles.

-- Tenant VMs will appear in a saved state.
+- Tenant VMs appear in a saved state.
 Once all Infrastructure VMs are running, right-click the tenant VMs and select Start to resume the VM.

 I have deleted some virtual machines, but still see the VHD files on disk.
 Is this behavior expected?

 Yes, this is behavior expected.
 It was designed this way because:

 - When you delete a VM, VHDs are not deleted.
 Disks are separate resources in the resource group.

-- When a storage account gets deleted, the deletion is visible immediately through Azure Resource Manager (portal, PowerShell) but the disks it may contain are still kept in storage until garbage collection runs.
+- When a storage account gets deleted, the deletion is visible immediately through Azure Resource Manager, but the disks it may contain are still kept in storage until garbage collection runs.

 If you see "orphan" VHDs, it is important to know if they are part of the folder for a storage account that was deleted.
 If the storage account was not deleted, it's normal they are still there.

 You can read more about configuring the retention threshold and on-demand reclamation in manage storage accounts.

 It may take up to fourteen hours for reclaimed capacity to show up in the portal.
 Space reclamation depends on various factors including usage percentage of internal container files in block blob store.
 Therefore, depending on how much data is deleted, there is no guarantee on the amount of space that could be reclaimed when garbage collector runs.